Meeting Special Needs

 - Children continue to receive support after they graduate.
 We help find the best possible setting for each child, and parents become the catalyst for strengthening communication between Bloomingdale and the public school.
 We become a resource to the child’s new teachers, sharing successful ideas and approaches.

 How do we measure our success?
 We look at the children.
-They are doing well and moving ahead in mainstream elementary school classrooms.
+They are doing well and moving ahead in general education elementary school classrooms.
 They are graduating from high school and attending college.
 Bloomingdale’s model was “selected as an exemplary program of national significance” and is included in the Compendium of Exemplary, Comprehensive Programs for Young Disabled Children (FPG Child Development Institute, University of North Carolina, 1982).